Tax Consequences of Borrowing From a Retirement Plan

 However, there's an exception.
 You cannot deduct any interest on a plan loan if you are a key employee of the employer that sponsors the retirement plan in question.

 How do I know if I'm a key employee?

 You are if any of the following three descriptions fits:

 - You're an officer of the employer and receive annual compensation above $185,000 in 2020 (up from $180,000 in 2019).

 - You own more than 5% of the company that employs you.
 You must count both your direct ownership percentage, plus indirect ownership under the so-called attribution rules, which are complicated.

-- You own more than 1% of the company and receive annual compensation of $175,000 for 2018 (and 2017).
+- You own more than 1% of the company and receive annual compensation above $185,000 in 2020 ($180,000 in 2019).
 Once again, you must count your direct ownership percentage, plus indirect ownership under complicated attribution rules.

 In Summary: If you borrow from your 401(k) or 403(b) plan, the resulting interest expense is very likely to be nondeductible -- but not always.
 You could be one of the lucky few.
 Interest on loans from other types of plans may or may not be deductible under the general rules for interest expense paid by an individual, unless you're an owner or high-powered employee (as defined by the tax law), in which case you can't deduct any of your interest.
 As you can see, these rules are tricky.
 Consult with your tax adviser if you have questions or need more information.